 Top 3 Best Plate Reverb Plugins

 What is plate reverb?
 Plate reverb is produced by vibrating a plate and recording the results.
 An input transducer will convert the audio signal into a mechanical vibration to get the plate moving.
-As the plate vibrates, an output transducer will convert these vibrations, which sound like the input signal with reverb, into an electrical audio signal.
+As the plate vibrates, an output transducer will convert these vibrations into an electrical audio signal, which sounds like the input signal with reverb.